pschaus/book_lepl1402/source/part1.rst

     weapon = new MightySword("Magic sword", 3);

 not a type error?
 On the left, we have the variable :code:`weapon` of type :code:`Weapon` and on the right we have a new object of :code:`MightySword`.
-But this is acceptable for the compiler because, Java has the following rule:
+But this is acceptable for the compiler because Java has the following rule:

 **Rule 1: A variable of type X can hold a reference to an object of class X or to an object of a subclass of X**.